 31 Nanyang Link, WKWSCI Building

-Applications sent via email should include the reference “Application for Lecturer in Fieldwork and Documentation” in the subject line.
+Applications sent via email should include the reference “Application for Lecturer in Social Science Research and Fieldwork/ Documentation” in the subject line.
 Enquiries about the position can be addressed to the above email.